Taz (wrestler): Feud with Jerry Lawler; The Alliance (2000–2002)

-After he lost the ECW World Heavyweight Championship at CyberSlam, Taz was placed into contention for the Intercontinental Championship, but he never won the title.
+After he lost the ECW World Heavyweight Championship at CyberSlam, Tazz was placed into contention for the WWF Intercontinental Championship, but he never won the title.
 In the summer, after taking time off for an arm injury, he turned heel and placed into a feud with color commentator Jerry Lawler.
 The feud included matches at SummerSlam and Unforgiven, which they split.
-Taz was only able to pick up the Unforgiven win when he received help from Raven, who had returned to the company.
+Tazz was only able to pick up the Unforgiven win when he received help from Raven, who had returned to the company.
 Afterwards, the duo formed a tag team that lasted until November.

-When the Invasion angle began, Taz acted as "the voice of the WCW/ECW Alliance", sticking up for them and speaking on their behalf whenever possible.
+When the Invasion angle began, Tazz acted as "the voice of The Alliance", sticking up for them and speaking on their behalf whenever possible.
 Over the next few weeks, he'd be beaten up by Stone Cold Steve Austin, made out as the weak link and "the example" needed to be made to the other Alliance members.
-Despite this mistreatment, Taz would still speak positively about Austin and The Alliance as a whole while on commentary.
-He eventually left the stable after he finally stood up to Austin and attacked Paul Heyman in the weeks leading up to Survivor Series, where The Alliance would go on to lose to Team WWF.
+Despite this mistreatment, Tazz would still speak positively about Austin and The Alliance as a whole while on commentary.
+He eventually left the stable after he finally stood up to Austin and attacked Paul Heyman in the weeks leading up to Survivor Series, where The Alliance lost to Team WWF.